gardener/gardener/docs/extensions/controllerregistration.md

 - `delete: BeforeKubeAPIServer` means that the extension resource will be deleted before the `kube-apiserver` is destroyed during shoot deletion.
 This is the default behaviour if this value is not specified.
 - `migrate: BeforeKubeAPIServer` means that the extension resource will be migrated before the `kube-apiserver` is destroyed in the source cluster during [control plane migration](../operations/control_plane_migration.md).
 This is the default behaviour if this value is not specified.
 The restoration of the control plane follows the reconciliation control flow.

 The lifecycle value `AfterWorker` is only avaiable during `reconcile`.
 When specified, the extension resource will be reconciled after the workers are deployed.
 This is useful for extensions that want to deploy a workload in the shoot control plane and want to wait for the workload to run and get ready on a node.
-During shoot creation the extension will be reconciled before the first worker joins the cluster and extensions should be able to handle that.
+During shoot creation the extension will start its reconciliation before the first workers have joined the cluster, they will become available at some later point.

 ### Deployment Configuration Options